Pulte Institute Student Fellowship

 Interns work on these projects in the field with the support and guidance of an organizational partner.
 The Institute has an extensive network of organizational partners for interns to be placed with.
 However, interns may also propose a specific organization they have ties to for consideration of funding.
 Although the internship program is primarily geared toward undergraduate students, graduate students may also apply and may be accepted on a case-by-case basis.

-For Summer 2021, Notre Dame students could consider internships with Social Entrepreneur Corps and Entrepreneurship & Empowerment in South Africa (EESA).
+For Summer 2022, Notre Dame students could consider internships with Social Entrepreneur Corps and Entrepreneurship & Empowerment in South Africa (EESA).
 Both programs are excellent international partners with the Pulte Institute for Global Development and have unique internship opportunities in Social Entrepreneurship.
 In order to be considered for financial assistance, students should apply to the programs directly.
 All Notre Dame students that have been accepted into one of these programs will be eligible to receive financial support through the Pulte Institute Student Fellowship program.
+Please see the Fellowship eligibility and requirements page for more information.
 Students may also choose to apply for support for independent research.

 The Pulte Institute Student Fellowship program is designed to give students a unique, global experience that will prepare them for careers in the development field.
 However, the program is also intended to benefit the international host organizations and local communities that interns work and live with, respectively.